mvkvc/articuno/README.md

 - `mix freeze.init` to generate the config file which contains a function the user needs to implement that returns the routes to freeze.
 - `mix freeze` to generate the static site, by default in `_freeze`.
 - `mix freeze.serve` to serve the static site, by default at `localhost:3000`.

-## Folder structure

-- `articuno` is the library.
-- `nimble_school` is an example application for testing taken from the examples at <https://elixirschool.com/en/lessons/misc/nimble_publisher>.